import matplotlib.pyplot as plt

 ax =cx.providers.CartoDB.Positron); cx.add_basemap(ax, source

 Faceted maps are multiple maps displaying the same symbology for the same spatial layers, but with different data in each panel.
-The data displayed in the different panels are typically properties or time steps.
+The data displayed in the different panels typically refer to different properties, or time steps.
 For example, the nz

-layer has several different properties for each polygon:
+layer has several different properties for each polygon, stored as separate attributes:

 vars = ['Land_area', 'Population', 'Median_income', 'Sex_ratio']